osisoft/Edge-Data-Store-Docs/Beta2/Health/Health.md

 ### Device status

-The DeviceStatus dynamic type includes the following values, which are logged in a stream with the id Adapters.{machinename}.{componentid}.DeviceStatus.
-This stream is linked to the Adapter Health static stream: {machinename}.{componentid}.
+The DeviceStatus dynamic type includes the following values, which are logged in a stream with the id "Adapters.{machinename}.{componentid}.DeviceStatus".
+This stream is linked to the Adapter Health static stream "{machinename}.{componentid}".

 | Type         | Property |  Description     |
 |--------------|----------|------------------|